 The Company promotes human resource development and aims to realize a supportive workplace environment based on its policy "What is indispensable for corporate growth is first and foremost its human resources."
 The status of the implementation and that of internal environment development are described below.

 <Human resource development>

-Hierarchy-specific training: Training for newly hired employee, Training for newly appointed managers

-Sales staff training: Training workshop for new staff
+Hierarchy-specific training: Training for newly hired employee, Training for newly appointed managers Sales staff training: Basic sales training for new employees